mikilukasik/litState/README.md

 ### Adding and Removing Listeners

 To listen for state changes outside of components, use the `addListener` function.
 These listeners execute once upon creation, monitoring the accessed state properties, and are reinvoked whenever those properties undergo changes.
+When creating listeners within loops or multiple instances, ensure to provide a unique id for each listener to maintain the correct tracking and to provide the capability to remove them individually if needed.

 ```javascript
 import { appState } from './appState';